With many vaccinated, Israel reopens economy before election

 Israel has reopened most of its economy as part of its final phase of lifting coronavirus lockdown measures imposed in recent months

+JERUSALEM -- Israel reopened most of its economy Sunday as it removed many of its remaining coronavirus lockdown restrictions, lifted by its successful vaccination campaign and giving a boost to Prime Minister Benjamin Netanyahu's re-election hopes.

 The easing of restrictions comes after months of government-imposed shutdowns and less than three weeks before the country’s fourth parliamentary elections in two years.
-Israel, a world leader in vaccinations per capita, has surged forward with immunizing nearly 40% of its population in just over two months.
+Israel, a world leader in vaccinations per capita, has fully immunized nearly 40% of its population in just over two months.

-Bars and restaurants, event halls, sporting events, hotels and all primary and secondary schools that had been closed to the public for months could reopen with some restrictions in place on the number of people in attendance, and with certain places open to the vaccinated only.
+Bars and restaurants, event halls, sporting events, hotels and all primary and secondary schools that had been closed to the public for months were permitted to reopen Sunday.
+Some restrictions remained on crowd sizes, and certain places were open to the vaccinated only.

+“We're very happy that this day came.
+We've been preparing for this day for a very long time,” said Assaf Obsfeld, a Jerusalem coffee shop owner who was checking customers to ensure they had been vaccinated.

+“It’s a stressful situation because we really don’t know how to handle everybody,” he said.

+Nearly 90% of the country's over-50 population has either been vaccinated or recovered from the coronavirus.
+With that high-risk population largely innoculated, decision makers have concluded it is safe enough to reopen more parts of the economy.

+Netanyahu appears to be banking that some semblance of normalcy will lift his re-election prospects.
+Opinion polls show him locked in a race against a field of challenges that is too close to call.

-While vaccination rates continue to steadily rise and the number of serious cases of COVID-19, the illness caused by the virus, drops, Israel's unemployment rate remains high.
+While vaccination rates continue to steadily rise and the number of serious cases of COVID-19 drops, Israel's unemployment rate remains high.
 As of January, 18.4% of the workforce was out of work because of the pandemic, according to Israel’s Central Bureau of Statistics.

 Israeli officials have said that its priority is vaccinating its own population first, while the Palestinian Authority has said it would fend for itself in obtaining vaccines from the WHO-led partnership with humanitarian organizations known as COVAX.